 Marathon Village refers to an area to the northwest of Downtown, and it’s home to famous venues like Antique Archaeology, which is the home of the “American Pickers” television show, as well as a popular bourbon distillery.

-The primary attraction in Marathon Village is the group of buildings that were once home to Marathon Motor Works a century ago.
+The primary attraction in Marathon Village is the building group that was once home to Marathon Motor Works a century ago.
 Today, the complex is where you’ll find a unique array of retail and entertainment venues.
-Visit Nelson’s Green Brier Distillery or Grinder’s Switch Winery and end the evening with a performance at Third Coast Comedy Club.
+Visit Nelson’s Green Brier Distillery or Grinder’s Switch Winery and end the evening with a Third Coast Comedy Club performance.

 - Visit Antique Archaeology Nashville